 Eligible Participants.
 Any current or prospective (i) officer or employee of ours or any of our subsidiaries or affiliates, (ii) member of our board of directors, or (iii) consultant of ours or one of our affiliates (provided that such person is a natural person and that such services are not in connection with the offer or sale of securities in a capital-raising transaction and do not directly or indirectly promote or maintain a market for any of our securities) is eligible to be designated as a participant by the Compensation Committee.
 However, the vesting and exercise of an award to a prospective employee, director or consultant are conditioned upon such individual attaining such status.
 The Board must approve awards to directors that are not also employees of ours.
-As of December 31, 2018, approximately 56 employees, 6 non-employee directors, and an indeterminate number of consultants would be eligible to participate in the Plan.
+As of December 31, 2021, approximately 35 employees, 8 non-employee directors, and an indeterminate number of consultants would be eligible to participate in the Plan.

 Shares Subject to the Plan.
-A total of 2,900,000 shares shall be authorized for grant under the Plan, less one share for every share that was subject to a stock option or SAR granted after March 15, 2019 under the Prior Plan and one and one-half shares for every share that was subject to an award other than a stock option or SAR granted after March 15, 2019 under the Prior Plan, all of which shares may be used for the granting of incentive stock options.
+A total of 3.7 million shares shall be authorized for grant under the Plan, less one share for every share that was subject to a stock option or SAR granted after the Record Date under the Prior Plan and one and one-half shares for every share that was subject to an award other than a stock option or SAR granted after the Record Date under the Prior

+Plan, all of which shares may be used for the granting of incentive stock options.
 Any shares that are subject to awards other than stock options or SARs shall be counted against this limit one and one-half shares for every one share granted.
 The number of shares subject to the Plan may be adjusted in the event of certain changes in our corporate structure.

-If (i) any shares subject to an award under the Plan are forfeited, an award under the Plan expires or an award under the Plan is settled for cash (in whole or in part), or (ii) after March 15, 2019, any shares subject to an award under the Prior Plan are forfeited, an award expires or an award under the Prior Plan is settled for cash (in whole or in part), the shares subject to such award under the Plan or the Prior Plan shall, to the extent of such forfeiture, expiration or cash settlement, again be available for awards under the Plan.
-Notwithstanding anything to the contrary contained herein, the following shares shall not be added to the shares authorized for grant: (I) shares tendered by the participant or withheld by us in payment of the purchase price of a stock option under the Plan or the Prior Plan, or to satisfy any tax withholding obligation with respect to an award under the Plan or the Prior Plan on exercise thereof, or a SAR under the Prior Plan and (III) shares reacquired by us on the open market or otherwise using cash proceeds from the exercise of stock options under the Plan or the Prior Plan.
+If (i) any shares subject to an award under the Plan are forfeited, an award under the Plan expires or an award under the Plan is settled for cash (in whole or in part), or (ii) after the Record Date, any shares subject to an award under the Prior Plan are forfeited, an award expires or an award under the Prior Plan is settled for cash (in whole or in part), the shares subject to such award under the Plan or the Prior Plan shall, to the extent of such forfeiture, expiration or cash settlement, again be available for awards under the Plan.
+Notwithstanding anything to the contrary contained herein, the following shares shall not be added to the shares authorized for grant: (I) shares tendered by the participant or withheld by us in payment of the purchase price of a stock option under the Plan or the Prior Plan, or to satisfy any tax withholding obligation with respect to an award under the Plan or the Prior Plan, and (II) shares subject to a SAR under the Plan that are not issued in connection with the stock settlement of the SAR under the Plan on exercise thereof, or a SAR under the Prior Plan and (III) shares reacquired by us on the open market or otherwise using cash proceeds from the exercise of stock options under the Plan or the Prior Plan.